Jean-André Deluc

 Key Achievements

-- Received the Copley Medal from the Royal Society of London in 1791
+- Received the Copley Medal in 1791 for contributions to meteorology and geology

-- Developed improved barometers and thermometers that enhanced meteorological measurement precision
+- Developed improved barometers and hygrometers that advanced meteorological measurement accuracy

 Did You Know?